sahirmemon/engineering-onboarding-handbooks/frontend/README.md

 **random:**
 Channel to post random things!

+**eng-war-room:**
+Channel used to post critical emergencies and other urgent communication.
+Team members should have alerts for this channel on at all times.

 ### Command Center Environment URLs
 There are various levels of environments used in Pager for development, testing, and production.
 The environment levels, from lowest to highest, are qa, staging, and production.
 There are also three different client versions of the site dependent on which client the site is being used for, each having their own abbreviation.
 Sura is abbreviated as "sra", Horizon as "hrz", and a multi-tenant client abbreviated "pgr".
 Pgr is a generic version used by a variety of clients.
 The url structure for each of these environments are as follows: